Dina Newman, Director

 Kelly Allen, Urban Studies Student and Intern

 Kelly Ann Allen is a junior in the Urban Studies program at UMKC with a focus in housing and community development.
-She has lived in the KCMO metro area for most of my life and she has a passion for finding creative and compassionate solutions in the realm of affordable housing.
+She has lived in the KCMO metro area for most of her life and has a passion for finding creative and compassionate solutions in the realm of affordable housing.
 Kelly believes that neighborhoods are the best geographic unit in which to make lasting progress and change.

 Kate Heinen, MSW, provides outreach and coordination related to healthy neighborhood initiatives.
 Her special interest areas of macro level social work practice include neighborhood development, community cultivated identity, and the treatment of community level trauma.
 Kate is responsible for the creation of the innovative Center for Neighborhoods Explore KC “Neighborhood Asset Walks” https://www.facebook.com/kcneighborhoods/